 The project focuses efforts in three areas: development of a novel concrete formulation, development of the 3D printing processes, and design and development of the overall 3D printing system necessary to print large structures.
 The production of the geopolymer binder used in the formulation of the concrete designed by the team does not emit carbon dioxide into the atmosphere, unlike the production of Portland cement (the most common type of cement).
 Current expertise in 3D printing, also called additive manufacturing, is leveraged to transfer expertise with smaller-scale printers and their associated processes to the large-scale printing of concrete.

-Minhyeok Ko, Keunhyoung Park, Sulaiman Alsaqer (Civil Engr - Structures)
+Minhyeok Ko, Keunhyoung Park, Sulaiman Alsaqer (CEE - Structures)

 Units at Penn State:

-School of Architecture and Landscape Architecture, College of Arts and Architecture (SALA)
+Stuckeman School of Architecture and Landscape Architecture, College of Arts and Architecture

 School of Engineering Design, Technology and Professional Programs, College of Engineering (SEDTAPP)

 Department of Civil and Environmental Engineering, College of Engineering (CEE)